alexabush/problemSolving/interviewCake/treesGraphs/graphColoring/readme.md

 ## What is the problem?

 Given an undirected graph with a max degree of D, find a "graph coloring" using at most D+1 colors

+**I don't have a strong foundation in graph traversal problems, so I'm just going to skip straight to the explaination**

+## Interview Cake Explaination